The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A schematic description of the projector algorithm

-In this section we present a schematic description of the algorithm for computing the Voronoi cells.
-The method is based on the fact that the cell of some point site $p=p_k$ is a convex polygon whose boundary consists of vertices and edges.
-A detailed description, including a pseudo code and illustrations, are given in Section \ref{sec:2D}.
-Some of the involved concepts are in the spirit of optics and linear programming.
+The projector algorithm is rather simple, at least from a high level point of view, as we show below (Method \bref{method:projectorEuclidean}).
+Of course, a detailed description of the algorithm (later in this section, Sections \bref{sec:DetailedDescription}--\bref{sec:Endpoint}, Sections \bref{app:ImprovedEndpoint}--\bref{app:TheoryPractice}) is more involved, but one can say something in this spirit regarding many other algorithms as well.

-A high-level description of the method is given below.
-Recall again that for a unit vector $\theta$, the point $p+T(\theta,p)\theta$ is the endpoint corresponding to the ray emanating from $p$ in the direction of $\theta$ (see Figure \ref{fig:VoronoiRays}).
+Anyway, the method is based on the fact that the cell of some point site $p=p_k$ is a convex polygon whose boundary consists of vertices and edges.
+Some of the involved concepts in this algorithm are in the spirit of optics and linear programming.
+Recall again that for a unit vector $\theta$, the point $p+T(p,\theta)\theta$ is the endpoint corresponding to the ray emanating from $p$ in the direction of $\theta$ (see Figure \bref{fig:VoronoiRays}).
+Recall also that we assume that all the sites are distinct points which are given as an input, and no site is located on the boundary of the world $X$.